FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/33_storage/storage_by_table_structure.md

 table_name=_sys_tx_hash_2_block_key_field=hashvalue_field=value,index
 ```

 The underlying creation table and read structure table are based on the _ sys _ tables _ table.
-As can be seen from the created _ sys _ tx _ hash _ 2 _ block _ table, this table contains three fields, namely the main key field hash, and the value field has two values, namely value and index.。
+As can be seen from the created _ sys _ tx _ hash _ 2 _ block _ table, this table contains three fields, namely the main key field hash, and the value field has two values, namely value and index。

 - **_sys_consensus_**